-Village Financial Services Ltd is registered as a Non-Banking Financial Company – Micro Finance Institution (NBFC-MFI) under the Reserve Bank of India Act, 1934, and is a non-deposittaking systemically important NBFC.
-The Company is professionally managed withgood corporate governance and an internal control system in place.
+Village Financial Services Ltd. is registered as a Non-Banking Financial Company – Micro Finance Institution (NBFC-MFI) under the Reserve Bank of India (RBI) Act, 1934, and is a Non-Deposit-taking Systemically Important NBFC.
+The Company is professionally managed, with good corporate governance and an internal control system in place.

-This policy will guide the Company to effectively comply with the provisions of the Companies Act, 2013, accounting standards as issued by the Institute of Chartered Accountants of India, Income Tax Act and such other statutes as may be put in place, concerningrelated-party transactions.
+This Policy will guide the Company to effectively comply with the Companies Act, 2013, Accounting standards as issued by the Institute of Chartered Accountants of India, Income-tax Act and such other statutes as may be put in place regarding Related Party Transactions.

-The Board of Directors (“the Board”) of the Company understands the importance of stakeholders’ confidence and trust in the Company.
-In order to preserve this with transparency and to ensure that there is no conflict of interest inflicting any apprehension in the minds of the stakeholders, the Board of the Company, acting upon recommendation of its Audit Committee (the Committee), has adopted the following policy and procedures with respect to Related-Party Transactions of the Company.
+The Board of Directors (‘the Board’) of the Company understands the importance of stakeholders’ confidence and trust in the Company.
+To preserve the same with transparency and to ensure that there is no conflict of interest inflicting any apprehension in the minds of the stakeholders, the Board of the Company, acting upon the recommendation of its Audit Committee (the Committee), has adopted the following policy and procedures with respect to Related Party Transactions of the Company.